 Application of Gaussian Processes requires a joint multivariate Gaussian distribution among the considered random variables.
 In our case, these random variables denote the traffic flow per junction.
-Literature on traffic flow theory [18, 7] tested traffic flow distributions and supports a hypothesis for a joint lognormal distribution.
+Literature on traffic flow theory [11, 4] tested traffic flow distributions and supports a hypothesis for a joint lognormal distribution.
 We test our dataset for this hypothesis.
-Thus, we apply the Mardia [21] normality test to the preprocessed data set.
+Thus, we apply the Mardia [15] normality test to the preprocessed data set.
 The test checks multivariate skewness and kurtosis.
-We apply the implementation contained in the R package MVN [16].
+We apply the implementation of the Mardia test contained in the R package MVN [9].
 The tests confirmed the hypothesis that the recorded traffic flow (obtained from the SCATS system) is lognormal distributed.
 Thus, application of Gaussian Processes to log-transformed traffic flow values is possible.
 The hyper-parameters for the GP are chosen in advance using a grid search.
-Best performance was achieved with $\alpha = 1/2$ and $\beta = 1/2$ .
+Best performance was achieved with $\alpha = 1/2$ and $\beta = 1/2$.
 The STRF provides complete knowledge on future sensor readings which is necessary for our GP.
-As the STRF model performs well [25], we set the noise among the sensor data in our GP to a small variance of 0.0001.
-For easy tractability, we set the GP up to model about 5000 locations among the city of Dublin.
+As the STRF model performs well [17], we set the noise among the sensor data in our GP to a small variance of 0.0001.
+For easy tractability, we set up the GP to model about 5000 locations among the city of Dublin.

 The OpenTripPlanner creates a query for the costs at a particular coordinate in space-time.
 The query is transmitted from the route calculation to the traffic model.
 There, the query is matched to the discrete space.
-The spatial coordinates are encoded in the WGS84 reference system [24].
-To avoid precision problems during the matching between the components, the spatial coordinate is matched with a
+The spatial coordinates are encoded in the WGS84 reference system.
+To avoid precision problems during the matching between the components, the spatial coordinate is matched with a nearest neighbour method using a KDTree data structure The nearest neighbor matching offers also the possibility to query costs for arbitrary locations.
+The timestamp of the query is discretized to one of the 48 bins we applied in the STRF.